Jose Garcia Player Props: Reds vs. Padres

 Jose Garcia At The Plate

-- Garcia has four doubles, a home run and eight walks while hitting .225.
+- Garcia is hitting .216 with four doubles, a home run and eight walks.

-- Garcia has picked up a hit in 54.2% of his 24 games this season, with more than one hit in 12.5% of them.
+- Garcia has picked up a hit in 52.0% of his 25 games this season, with more than one hit in 12.0% of those games.

-- Garcia has had an RBI in seven games this year (29.2%), including three multi-RBI outings (12.5%).
-He has also driven home three or more of his team's runs in one contest.
+- Garcia has driven home a run in seven games this year (28.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in eight of 24 games so far this season.
+- He has scored a run in eight of 25 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.